edyp-lab/Pirat/README.md

 install_github('prostarproteomics/Pirat')
 ```

-Once the package has been installed, it is necessary to install a Python environment (called rPirat in the package).
+Once the package has been installed, it is necessary to install a Python environment (called r-pirat in the package).
 For this purpose, run:

 ```
 library(Pirat)